dimos171/test/README.md

 # Santander - Developer Coding Test

 This is a simple .NET Core RESTful API that retrieves details of the first `n` "best stories" from the Hacker News API, where `n` is specified by the caller.
-The solution follows **DDD** (Domain-Driven Design) and **SOLID** principles.
+The solution follows **DDD** (Domain-Driven Design) and **SOLID** principles.Items are sorted by their score in a descending order

 ## Solution Overview